zakjan/cert-chain-resolver/README.md

 A certificate can contain a special *Authority Information Access* extension ([RFC-3280](http://tools.ietf.org/html/rfc3280)) with URL to issuer's certificate.
 Most browsers can use the AIA extension to download missing intermediate certificate to complete the certificate chain.
 This is the exact meaning of the *Extra download* message.
 But some clients (mobile browsers, OpenSSL) don't support this extension, so they report such certificate as untrusted.

 A server should always send a complete chain, which means concatenated all certificates from the certificate to the trusted root certificate (exclusive, in this order), to prevent such issues.
-Note, the trusted root certificate should not be there.
+Note, the trusted root certificate should not be there, as it is already included in the system’s root certificate store.

 You should be able to fetch intermediate certificates from the issuer and concat them together by yourself, this tool helps you automatize it.